tobinsouth/IntroToMediaLab/Building-Weird-Websites.md

 # Other Stuff
 * [TailwindCSS](https://tailwindcss.com) is a great way to add style without messing too much with html.
 This pairs really nice with any html.
+There are lot's of [templates and resources](https://www.tailwindtoolbox.com) you can use as well.
 * Keep all your credentials in some `creds.?` file and put that in your `.gitignore`.
 * You should think about the cyber security at some point.
 Maybe ask someone about that.